 Participating Insurance Companies

 We participate with a limited number of commercial insurance providers and Medicare for dermatology care with Dr. Thomas Adrian.
-For patients of participating insurance plans and medicare, we will submit a claim on your behalf for all services rendered during the visit, and patients are responsible for prompt payment their copay and/or deductible, as determined by their insurance.
+For patients of participating insurance plans and medicare, we will submit a claim on your behalf for all services rendered during the visit, and patients are responsible for prompt payment of their copay and/or deductible, as determined by their insurance.

 Current Participating Insurance Plans

 Carefirst Blue Cross Blue Shield